damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 # Summary of formulas definitions

-It is essential to understand that the formula of the model tested must includes all the effects corresponding to an explicit hypothesis and only the effects corresponding to an explicit hypothesis.
+It is essential to understand that the formula of the model tested must include all the effects corresponding to an explicit hypothesis and only the effects corresponding to an explicit hypothesis.

 Main effect hypotheses are tested in the model formula just by adding the predictor variable names with `+`.
 Interaction effect hypotheses are tested in the model formula just by indicating the interacting predictor variable names with `:`.